Visitors, Loved Ones Pay Memorial Day Tribute at Sacramento Valley National Cemetery

-“At one time, they wore the military uniform.
-They went out and sacrificed in faraway lands, did difficult things that our country asked them to do,” cemetery director James Mitchum said.
+"At one time, they wore the military uniform.
+They went out and sacrificed, went away to faraway lands, did difficult things that our country asked them to do," cemetery director James Mitchum said.

 In a sea of stone, two markers belong to Tavia Grubbs' grandfathers, Kenneth Grubbs and Williams Masters.
 She felt so inspired by the display of heroism in Dixon that she wrote a song about it.

-“I was so touched by the stones and the amount of respect and love that’s paid to our veterans and so I wanted to write something that paid tribute to that,” she told FOX40.
+"I was so touched by the stones and the amount of respect and love that's paid to our veterans, and so I wanted to write something that paid tribute to that," she told FOX40.

-Grubbs lives in Los Angeles, but made the trip up to Northern California to sing her song, “Dixon,” at the annual Memorial Day ceremony Monday morning.
-She says she couldn’t ask for a better audience.
+Grubbs lives in Los Angeles but made the trip up to Northern California to sing her song, "Dixon," at the annual Memorial Day ceremony Monday morning.
+She says she couldn't ask for a better audience.

 "The song was written for these people," Grubbs said.
 "I've always hoped that I could provide a service to them and play it for them and so it's really a dream come true to play this song at this location for all of these people that I love so much and that I want to honor."